DraymeM/tetelekzv/README.md

 ## 🔮 Future Plans

 - Migrate backend to a more scalable stack:
-  - ✳️ Slim PHP / Lumen (Laravel) / Express.js
+  - ✳️ Slim PHP / Lumen (Laravel) / Express.js / Actix
-- Move toward **microservices architecture**
+- Group feature with their own adminsown permissions
-- Expand modularity, real-time sync, and API integrations
+- Offline sync actions when connectivity is back